kiwibrowser/src.next/README.md

 Kiwi is based on Chromium, to find code, use https://source.chromium.org/chromium/chromium/src

-The most important to know is:
+The most commonly asked files are:

 Android:
- - Main menu is in: chrome/android/java/src/org/chromium/chrome/browser/app/appmenu
+ - Main menu is in: `chrome/android/java/src/org/chromium/chrome/browser/app/appmenu`
- - Settings screen is in: chrome/android/java/src/org/chromium/chrome/browser/settings and chrome/android/java/res/xml
+ - Settings screen is in: `chrome/android/java/src/org/chromium/chrome/browser/settings` and `chrome/android/java/res/xml`

 HTML:
- - kiwi://extensions is in: chrome/browser/resources/extensions
+ - kiwi://extensions is in: `chrome/browser/resources/extensions`
- - kiwi://chrome-search (new tab page) is in: chrome/browser/resources/new_tab_page_instant
+ - kiwi://chrome-search (new tab page) is in: `chrome/browser/resources/new_tab_page_instant`

 Translations:
- - To add a new translation string in English: chrome/android/java/res/values/strings.xml
+ - To add a new translation string in English: `chrome/android/java/res/values/strings.xml`
- - To translate strings in other languages, go to https://crowdin.com/project/kiwibrowser and once you have updated the translations, run GitHub Action "Download translations from Crowdin" to download them back to the repository
+ - To translate strings in other languages, go to https://crowdin.com/project/kiwibrowser and once you have updated the translations, run workflow `"Kiwi: Download translations from Crowdin"` to download them back to the repository

 ## License